 There are water stations: beside the Don Mann Excavating (a big local contractor) yard (north of McKenzie), McMinn Park (north of Royal Oak), near the Mount Newton Cross Road, Tulista Park (Sidney)

-This is identied as a route on some maps and the “Interurban Rail Trail” on signs and other maps – for instance this map on John Luton’s Cycling Vancouver Island site.
+This route is named the “Interurban Rail Trail” on signs and other maps – for instance this map on John Luton’s Cycling Vancouver Island site.
+The BC Electric Railway had an Interurban route from Victoria to Deep Cove 1913-1924.
+The trail follows parts of the abandoned rail line.
 It has three parts.
 It is a bike lane on the Interurban Road south of West Saanich Road.
 There is a section along West Saanich Road that can be done on a gravel single lane road and trail parallel to West Saanich, or on West Saanich.
 The third section is Wallace Drive, to Brentwood Bay and across Central Saanich out to the Lochside Trail a few km. north of Mount Newton X-Road.